t8ortot/sheets-discogs-tracker/README.md

 Can my data be sorted?
 - Yes!
 In fact, the script does not put the data into the spreadsheet in any particular order, so it is recommended that you sort your data often by using the filters available on the column headers.
 This is because the script is unable to detect how you have your data filtered/sorted, so instead of forcing its own filter upon you while updating, it will add new items to the bottom of the spreadsheet.
 Once re-sorted, these new items will fall into their correct places.

+Can I run the script without going to Apps Script?
+- Yes!
+A custom menu called "Vinyl Tracker" loads into the spreadsheet each time the page is refreshed.
+In this custom menu, there will be an option to run the script.

 # Feature Request List
 These are features that have either been thought of or requested.
 They are considered, but not guaranteed, to be added in the future.
 - Ability to switch currency.
 Currently only outputs USD.
 - Ability to switch timezone for Last Reload Date.
 Currently only outputs in PST.
-- Get the script to add a run button automatically
 - Ability to import using Discogs export .csv file.
 - Expose more settings in the Info box so the code does not need to be touched as often by the user
 - Change the timing mechanism to use the rate-limiting response headers from Discogs to prevent too many request errors.